Dreaming of You (Selena song): Composition and lyrics

 "Dreaming of You" is a mid-tempo pop ballad.
-It is played in the key of A-flat major at a moderate 84 beats per minute, with the key changing to B-flat major.
+It is played in the key of A♭ major at a moderate 84 beats per minute, with the key changing to B♭ major.
 Selena's vocal range in the song spans from Eb3 to Eb5.
-Larry Flick, also from Billboard, called the song a "wonderful romantic pop ballad" and that it "warmly illuminates the strengths of her girlish voice and easy going delivery."
+Larry Flick, also from Billboard, called the song a "wonderful romantic pop ballad" and that it "warmly illuminates the strengths of her girlish voice and easy going delivery".
 Flick believed that because of the singer's death, the track's lyrical content is "sweetly optimistic" and that it "[takes] on an affecting poignancy that will not be lost on AC and pop radio programmers."
-John Lannert, a Latin music contributor for Billboard magazine, wrote in the Dreaming of You booklet that Selena "wrapped her creamy seductive mezzo sound around slow confessionals such as "I Could Fall in Love", "Missing My Baby", and the title track."
+John Lannert, a Latin music contributor for Billboard magazine, wrote in the Dreaming of You booklet that Selena "wrapped her creamy seductive mezzo sound around slow confessionals such as "I Could Fall in Love", "Missing My Baby", and the title track".
 BuzzFeed contributor Brian Galindo, called the song an "ethereal ballad".
 "Dreaming of You" is similar to "I Could Fall in Love" in its lyrics.
 Many media outlets, including the Milwaukee Journal and Billboard magazine, called them "confessional ballads", with an emotionally vulnerable narrator who wants true love but finds it unattainable.

 "Dreaming of You" begins with a moderately slow beat.
 Selena sings that she is up at night thinking of her lover, "wish[ing] on a star" that he is thinking of her too.
 The song then plays at a moderate tempo, when Selena sings the chorus that she is dreaming of her lover and telling him that she plans on holding him the next day.
 She then asks her love interest "if you looked in my eyes, would you see what's inside, would you even care?".
 She then sings of wanting to wait until he can reciprocate her feelings for him, before having "the courage to say how much I love you".
 Selena switches to Spanish and sings of how much she is dreaming of her lover.
-Deborah Walker of the Sun Sentinel called the Spanish-language verse "gentle nothings over her own vocals", saying that "such musings appear to have come from the heart."
+Deborah Walker of the Sun Sentinel called the Spanish-language verse "gentle nothings over her own vocals", saying that "such musings appear to have come from the heart".
 Selena sings the chorus once more before learning her lover reciprocates her feelings, and she says she will endlessly dream of her lover in her room, citing that "there's nowhere in the world where I'd rather be, than here in my room dreaming with you, endlessly" and the song concludes.
-J. D. Considine of The Baltimore Sun called the lyrics "a delightfully literal approach to the phrase 'sleeping together' as Selena's protagonist visits her love only in her dreams", which is an "endearingly innocent expression of love and longing."
-Flick said of the ending that it "blissfully fades" and that "all one can do is wonder what the future might have held if things were different."
+J. D. Considine of The Baltimore Sun called the lyrics "a delightfully literal approach to the phrase 'sleeping together' as Selena's protagonist visits her love only in her dreams", which is an "endearingly innocent expression of love and longing".
+Flick said of the ending that it "blissfully fades" and that "all one can do is wonder what the future might have held if things were different".